Leroy Harris (offensive lineman)

 Leroy Harris Jr. (born June 6, 1984) is an American former professional football player who was an offensive guard in the National Football League (NFL).
 He played college football for the NC State Wolfpack and was selected by the Tennessee Titans in the fourth round (115th overall) of the 2007 NFL draft.
 He started three games prior to the 2010 NFL season.
 In 2010, he took over at guard for Eugene Amano who replaced Kevin Mawae.
 Harris works at the Ensworth School in Nashville, TN as defensive line coach.

+Personal life

+Harris's son, Leroy Harris III is a college football defensive end for the Kansas Jayhawks.